CES is back.

 Oticon talking to the media

 Find a design team to build out your booth concept.
-The right design can make your company look like an established player and draw in people walking by.
+The right design can make your company look like an established player and draw in a crowd.
+Of course the opposite is also true — if you spend as little as possible, don’t be surprised when people pass right by.

 Talk to a design team about the best options for your budget.